On this page

 Supporting Parents to Build Their Capacity and Confidence

-This award recognises one or more early childhood services and/or organisations that are taking action to support families, parents and carers to feel confident and capable in their parenting role and recognises their role as the first and most important teachers in supporting their child’s learning and development.
+This award recognises early childhood services or organisations supporting families, parents and carers.
+They help them feel confident and capable in their parenting role.
+They recognise parents and carers as their child’s first and most important teachers.

 Creating Collaborative Community Partnerships